-Your CompTIA A+ certification is valid for three years from the day of your exam.
+How Do I Renew My A+ Certification?Your CompTIA A+ certification is valid for three years from the day of your exam.
 “You can participate in a number of activities and training programs, including higher certifications, to renew your CompTIA A+ certification.
 Collect at least 20 Continuing Education Units (CEUs) in three years, upload them to your certification account, and A+ will automatically renew.”Luckily, Cybrary’s A+ course offers CEUs, which are accepted by CompTIA for renewal.

 To SummarizeWhile the A+ certification is not the exact path for everyone seeking entry into the broad world of technology, it offers a good starting point for many who want a job in the industry.
 It can even help those interested in hacking gain the fundamental skills they need to further pursue other interests.Kickstart your career by learning fundamentals of computer technology including repair, basic networking, installation and configuration of PCs, laptops and related hardware and configuration for mobile including Android and Apple.
 Then, follow 4 steps to obtain your certification.
 It’s that simple.

-Leave a comment describing what you’d like to learn more about.
+Want More Posts Comparing Certifications?Leave a comment describing what you’d like to learn more about.

 Accelerate in your role, earn new certifications, and develop cutting-edge skills using the fastest growing catalog in the industry